ImperialCollegeLondon/paricia/docs/en/importing_data.md

 ![Data ingestion completed](assets/images/importing_completed.png)

 - **Failed**: The data ingestion failed.
 Information on what went wrong should appear in the log box at the bottom of the data import detail.
-Try to fix the issues, based on the feedback provided, check the box `Reprocess Data`, and save the form again to trigger another data ingestion process.
+Try to fix the issues, based on the feedback provided, by selecting `Edit`, then save the form again to update the import.
+To trigger another data ingestion process, click `Reprocess` at the top of the page.

 ![Data ingestion failed](assets/images/importing_failed.png)